What is a Common Reading?

 A common reading is one way to create community connections among students, and between students and their professors, WSU and others.
 Topics in a selected book are examined throughout the year by members of the university community.
 They spark discussions and intellectual conversations in and beyond course spaces, highlight WSU research and the diversity of ideas across disciplines, and introduce different ways to explore complex issues from a variety of perspectives.

-Washington State University has selected as its 2023-24 common read for first-year and other students the book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants, by Robin Wall Kimmerer.
+Washington State University has selected as its 2024-25 common read for first-year and other students the book: How the Other Half Eats: The Untold Story of Food and Inequality in America, by Priya Fielding-Singh.

 What’s it About?